 - More than one million Americans 40 and over are blind from eye disease.
 An additional 2.3 million are visually impaired.
-(National Eye Institute & Prevent Blindness America) - About 45 million people are blind worldwide with an additional 135 million being classified as visually impaired.
-(American Academy of Ophthalmology) - Every minute, a child goes blind.
+(National Eye Institute & Prevent Blindness America) - About 45 million people are blind worldwide with an additional 135 million being classified as visually impaired. - Every minute, a child goes blind.
 (AAO) - One hundred million people will lose their sight unnecessarily by 2020 if nothing is done.
 (AAO)